RhetTbull/osxphotos/README.md

 '{created.year}/\{name\}' for --directory would result in output of 2020/{name}/photoname.jpg

-In the current implementation, substitutions which have no value will be replaced by '_', for example, your template looked like '{created.year}/{place.address}' but there was no address associated with the photo, the resulting output would be: '2020/_/photoname.jpg'
+You may specify an optional default value to use if the substitution does not contain a value (e.g. the value is null) by specifying the default value after a ',' in the template string: for example, if template is '{created.year}/{place.address,'NO_ADDRESS'}' but there was no address associated with the photo, the resulting output would be:
+'2020/NO_ADDRESS/photoname.jpg'.
+If specified, the default value may not contain a brace symbol ('{' or '}').

-I plan to extend the templating system to the exported filename so you can specify the filename using a template.
+If you do not specify a default value and the template substitution has no value, '_' (underscore) will be used as the default value.
+For example, in the above example, this would result in '2020/_/photoname.jpg' if address was null I plan to eventually extend the templating system to the exported filename so you can specify the filename using a template.

 Substitution                    Description
-{name}                Filename of the photo {original_name}       Photo's original filename when imported to Photos {title}               Title of the photo
+{name}                          Filename of the photo {original_name}                 Photo's original filename when imported to
+                                Photos
+{title}                         Title of the photo {descr}                         Description of the photo {created.date}                  Photo's creation date in ISO format, e.g.
+                                '2020-03-22'
-{descr}               Description of the photo {created.date}        Photo's creation date in ISO format, e.g. '2020-03-22' {created.year}        4-digit year of file creation time {created.yy}          2-digit year of file creation time {created.mm}          2-digit month of the file creation time (zero padded) {created.month}       Month name in user's locale of the file creation time {created.mon}         Month abbreviation in the user's locale of the file
+{created.year}                  4-digit year of file creation time {created.yy}                    2-digit year of file creation time {created.mm}                    2-digit month of the file creation time
+                                (zero padded)
+{created.month}                 Month name in user's locale of the file
                                 creation time
-{created.doy}         3-digit day of year (e.g Julian day) of file creation
-                      time, starting from 1 (zero padded) {modified.date}       Photo's modification date in ISO format, e.g.
-                      '2020-03-22'
+{created.mon}                   Month abbreviation in the user's locale of
-{modified.year}       4-digit year of file modification time {modified.yy}         2-digit year of file modification time {modified.mm}         2-digit month of the file modification time (zero
+                                the file creation time {created.doy}                   3-digit day of year (e.g Julian day) of file creation time, starting from 1 (zero padded) {modified.date}                 Photo's modification date in ISO format, e.g. '2020-03-22' {modified.year}                 4-digit year of file modification time {modified.yy}                   2-digit year of file modification time {modified.mm}                   2-digit month of the file modification time (zero padded) {modified.month}                Month name in user's locale of the file modification time {modified.mon}                  Month abbreviation in the user's locale of the file modification time {modified.doy}                  3-digit day of year (e.g Julian day) of file modification time, starting from 1 (zero
                                 padded)
-{modified.month}      Month name in user's locale of the file modification
-                      time
-{modified.mon}        Month abbreviation in the user's locale of the file
-                      modification time
-{modified.doy}        3-digit day of year (e.g Julian day) of file
-                      modification time, starting from 1 (zero padded) {place.name}          Place name from the photo's reverse geolocation data; this is the place name shown in the Photos Info window {place.names}         list of place names from the photo's reverse geolocation data, joined with '_', for example, '18th St NW_Washington_DC_United States' {place.address}       Postal address from the photo's reverse geolocation data, e.g. '2007 18th St NW, Washington, DC 20009, United States'
+{place.name}                    Place name from the photo's reverse
+                                geolocation data, as displayed in Photos {place.name.country}            Country name from the photo's reverse geolocation data {place.name.state_province}     State or province name from the photo's reverse geolocation data {place.name.city}               City or locality name from the photo's reverse geolocation data {place.name.area_of_interest}   Area of interest name (e.g. landmark or public place) from the photo's reverse
+                                geolocation data
+{place.address}                 Postal address from the photo's reverse
+                                geolocation data, e.g. '2007 18th St NW,
-{place.street}        Street part of the postal address, e.g. '2007 18th St
+                                Washington, DC 20009, United States' {place.address.street}          Street part of the postal address, e.g.
-                      NW'
+                                '2007 18th St NW'
-{place.city}          City part of the postal address, e.g. 'Washington' {place.state}         State part of the postal address, e.g. 'DC' {place.postal_code}   Postal code part of the postal address, e.g. '20009' {place.country}       Country name of the postal address, e.g. 'United States' {place.country_code}  ISO country code of the postal address, e.g. 'US'
+{place.address.city}            City part of the postal address, e.g.
+                                'Washington'
+{place.address.state_province}  State/province part of the postal address,
+                                e.g. 'DC'
+{place.address.postal_code}     Postal code part of the postal address, e.g.
+                                '20009'
+{place.address.country}         Country name of the postal address, e.g.
+                                'United States'
+{place.address.country_code}    ISO country code of the postal address, e.g.
+                                'US'
 ```

 Example: export all photos to ~/Desktop/export, including edited versions and live photo movies, group in folders by date created